TheLandfill/cpp_cli/README.md

 -   I wanted to contribute to the open source community and familiarize myself with GitHub.

-    -   After actually using some of the other competitors to test how my library stacks up to theirs, I'm starting to remember more why I made this library.
+-   After actually using some of the other competitors ([CLI11](https://github.com/CLIUtils/CLI11) has a good list) to test how my library stacks up to theirs, I'm starting to remember more why I made this library.

     -   For starters, I don't include half the STL to parse the command line, which keeps executables much smaller than other CLI libraries.

     -   This library is also way more flexible than most other libraries.
-It understands that it's only job is organize data on the command line so that it becomes much easier for you to read (and also document itself through the automatic help generation).
+It understands that its only job is to organize data on the command line so that it becomes much easier for you to read (and also document itself through the automatic help generation).

 ## Getting Started
-As it currently stands, the header file will work on all systems, but the test program will have to be compiled using a project on Windows.
+As it currently stands, the entire product is valid c++11 except for the makefiles for compiling the projects.

 ### Prerequisites
 The library requires nothing but c++11.
 The test program already has symlinks to the required library and header file.

 ### Install
 No installation required.
-Just download the [folder](src/cpp_command_line_parser/) containing the header files "parser.h", "hash_table.h", and "args_parser_templates.h" and add it to your list of included directories.
+Just download the [folder](src/cpp_cli/) containing the header files "cpp_cli.h", "hash_table.h", and "args_parser_templates.h" and add it to your list of included directories.

 ## How to Use
 1. Add the include directory in the project settings or in the Makefile
-2. Include the header file "parser.h" in the main part of your program.
+2. Include the header file "cpp_cli.h" in the main part of your program.
 3. Create a new scope (this is just so the local variables you need to create disappear, but it's not necessary).
 4. Inside that scope, create your `Command_Line_Var<T>`s, create your `Command_Line_Value<T>`s, add your subcommands, and set help information (syntax specified below).
 5. If you want to generate a help message, run the function `ARGS_PARSER::generate_help()`, which will create a text file with a help message.